 Forecasting the social and environmental gains on an investment has historically been largely based on intuition and instinct.
-In partnership with Y Analytics and Bridgespan, The Rise Fund created a methodology to assess potential impact before a single dollar is committed.
+In partnership with Y Analytics and Bridgespan Social Impact, The Rise Fund created a methodology to assess potential impact before a single dollar is committed.
 The new metric is called the Impact Multiple of Money (IMM).
 We deploy the IMM with the same rigor and commitment to diligence as our financial underwriting, and it enables us to manage, measure and track impact results throughout the course of our investment.
 Calculating the IMM allows direct comparisons between investment opportunities to evaluate their positive impact.

 You can read more In Harvard Business Reviews' Calculating the Value of Impact Investing.

 Here are the six steps to calculate the IMM of a potential investment:

 The process commences by considering the relevance and scale of a product, service, or a project for evaluation.

 Investors should start the process by considering the relevance and scale of a product, service, or a project for evaluation.
 With regard to scale, investors must ask how many people will the product or service reach, and how deep will its impact be?
 Of course, a program’s impact is not just about the number of people touched; it’s about the improvement achieved.
 Fewer people touched deeply may be worth more than many people hardly affected.